VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning: Methodology

 \subsection{Problem Setup}

-We evaluate the robustness of fine-tuning methods using two established criteria from the literature: (i) fine-tuning within a single downstream dataset/task should not reduce accuracy on other downstream datasets/tasks compared with zero-shot models \cite{wortsman2022robust}; and (ii) within the same downstream dataset, fine-tuning on a limited set of classes should not substantially degrade performance on unseen classes \cite{mai2024fine}.
+We evaluate the robustness and forgetting of fine-tuning methods using established criteria from the literature \cite{wortsman2022robust}: fine-tuning on a single downstream dataset should not reduce accuracy on other downstream datasets compared to the zero-shot model.
+In this work, robustness is interpreted as inversely related to forgetting: more robust methods are viewed as inducing less forgetting.